mimiro-io/mssql-datalayer/README.md

 `order` is in what order it should be written in to the table

-`datatype` is the type defined for the matching table column
+`dataType` is the type defined for the matching table column.
+These should correspond to one of these: https://learn.microsoft.com/en-us/sql/t-sql/data-types/data-types-transact-sql?view=sql-server-ver16

 `resolveNamespace` if true, this will resolve any namespace ref prefix to a full uri